<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 7 min read

-College Search Guide: Learning Disabilities & Attention Disorders
+College Search Guide: Learning Disabilities and Attention Disorders

-College Search Guide: Learning Disabilities & Attention Disorders
+College Search Guide: Learning Disabilities and Attention Disorders

 If you have an IEP or a 504 plan as a result of your learning disability or attention disorder, then you have received support services during high school.
-It is highly advisable that you continue utilizing the adequate support in college as well.
+You should continue utilizing adequate support in college as well.
 However, some students are worried about seeking help in college for several reasons.
-The National Center for Learning Disabilities (NCLD) explains that in 2011-2012 only 24% of students with learning disabilities informed their college of their disability.
-The NCLD reported the following reasons as to why students did not seek support in college:
+Only about 37% of students with learning disabilities informed their college of their disability.
+The National Center for Learning Disabilities reported the following reasons as to why students did not seek support in college:

 • Wanting to establish an identity independent of disability status